kooooala/edulink-timetable/README.md

-Generates an .ics file from EduLink timetable
+Generates an .ics file from EduLink timetables